jodokus31/factorio/README.md

 The stone furnace consumes more fuel and produces more pollution.\
 The steel furnace consumes even more fuel, but pollution is like vanilla.\
 The electric furnace is 1.5 times faster and produces more pollution accordingly.
 Power usage is higher, but it has 3 module slots.\
-The burner mining drill produces even more pollution and consumes more fuel
+The burner mining drill is worse and produces more pollution and consumes more fuel